tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 As our family and friends came over to visit us (appropriately masked during the pandemic), we showed them a couple taped off areas.
 The first one ran pretty much the length of the east wing of Harriet Lane.
 During Palace's visit, we taped off 50' LOA and 13'4" beam.
 This provided everyone the scale of [s/v Rachel J Slocum](/about-rachel-j-slocum/), while we described the location of the saloon, galley, and owner's stateroom.

 The second area was the room where we had taped off 7x7 sq ft of space.
-Everything outside of the square must go to new homes.
+Everything outside of the square must go to new homes or to charity.
 The only things we are keeping and taking with us to our sailboat is reflected inside this square.
 It blew their minds.

 {% include sticky-note.html text="Reduce possessions" %}
 {% include sticky-note.html text="Consolidate our stuff" %}

 After 2 years of having written our goal on the [whiteboard](/posts/time-to-go-to-the-whiteboard/) on August 2018, we finally got a chance to get rid of all of our stuff.
 We have that light feeling that comes with an [empty backpack](/posts/sailing-around-the-world/) so we can begin to curate experiences and not possessions.

-So with our 7x7 sq ft of possessions, we are ready to pack it all in a moving pod and ship it to Florida at the end of hurricane season.
+So we packed up 7x7 sq ft of possessions, loaded it all in a moving pod and shipped it to Florida.

+{% include responsive-embed url="https://www.youtube.com/embed/6aEyCEg-p2Y" ratio="16:9" %}

-Farewell Harriet...
+# Farewell Harriet...
 Hello Rachel!

+For those visually inclined, here are the highlights of how we became minimalists in less than 30 weeks.
+All it takes to become a minimalist: a bullet journal, tenacity and a willing partner in life.